PANWANG2014/miRACLe/README.md

 #### <a name="4">2.2 Script Execution</a><br>
 miRACLe is written in R. The source code of [miRACLe](https://github.com/PANWANG2014/miRACLe/blob/master/miRACLe/miRACLe.R) consists of three parts, namely, 'FUNCTIONS', 'DATA INPUT' and 'MAIN PROGRAM'.
 The users only need to focus on the 'DATA INPUT' part, which consists of two parts as follows:<br>

 The first part contains the [sequence-based interaction scores](https://github.com/PANWANG2014/miRACLe/tree/master/miRACLe/Sequence%20scores) for putative miRNA-mRNA pairs.
-These scores are originally obtained from TargetSan v7.2 (TargetScan7\_CWCS\_cons and TargetScan7\_CWCS), DIANA-microT-CDS (DIANA\_microT\_CDS), MirTarget v4 (MirTarget4), miRanda-mirSVR (miRanda) and compiled by the developers to fit the model.
+These scores are originally obtained from TargetSan v7.2 (TargetScan7\_CWCS\_cons and TargetScan7\_CWCS), DIANA-microT-CDS (DIANA\_microT\_CDS), MirTarget v4 (MirTarget4), miRanda-mirSVR (miRanda\_mirSVR) and compiled by the developers to fit the model.
 Default is **TargetScan7\_CWCS\_cons**.
 User can also provide their own sequence matching scores, as long as the format of input file meets the requirements.
 Specifically, the first line must contain the label Names for mRNAs, miRNAs and their associated interaction scores.
 The remainder of the file contains RNA identifiers corresponding to those used in the expression files and the scores for each miRNA-mRNA pair.
 Note that the first column must contain identifiers for mRNAs, the second column must contain identifiers for miRNAs with the third column containing the associated scores.<br>

 > seqScore = as.matrix(read.table("TargetScan7_CWCS_cons.txt", head = TRUE, sep = "\t"))<br>